Skip to main content

 Frequently asked questions: Penalties

-Under section 13G of the Privacy Act, since 13 December 2022 the maximum penalty for serious or repeated interferences with privacy are:
+Under section 13G of the Privacy Act the maximum penalty for serious interference with the privacy of an individual are:

-- for a body corporate, the greater of either:
+• for a body corporate, the greatest of either:

 The Federal Court or Federal Circuit Court ultimately determines the penalty awarded, taking into account matters including: